FanruiC/LinuxSetup/README.md

 2. Setting gfortran compiler and linking searching dir where gfortran can find files where the "inlcude" statement in fortran script.(WARNING: THIS IS CURRENT NOT WORKING, A BUG OF VSCODE??)
    WARNING: MODERN FORTRAN LINTING COMPILER SETTINGS HAS AN INCLCUDE SETTING, BUT CURRENTLY NOT WORKING FOR "INLCUDE" STATEMENT IN FORTRAN SCRIPTS.
 SOMEONE MENTIONED THAT THIS ONLY WORKS FOR .MOD FILES [HERE](https://fortran-lang.discourse.group/t/modern-fortran-on-vscode-fails-to-recognize-external-includes/5600/5)

-> A workaround: put all files that will be included in the same dir as the workspace dir.
+> A workaround (THIS WORK VERY BAD AS WELL, NEED TO CLICK ON EVERY FILE AT THE FIRST, THEN THE FILE OPENED MUST BE IN THE SAME DIR AS WORKDIR, VERY STUDID BUG): put all files that will be included in the same dir as the workspace dir.

 ```
 gfortran -v -E -xc /dev/null !
 Can be used to see what dirs gfotran will search include files.